 Lesson 5: Patience and hard work pay off

 “We live in a kind of society where, in almost all cases, hard work is rewarded.”–Neil Degrasse Tyson

 In my first year of blogging full-time I’ve made half of my corporate salary.
 That doesn’t mean my salary is going to stay there.
 If in one year I made half, that means by year five, I should be rolling in the dough!
 Money doesn’t define my success, but I do need money to buy a home in my neighborhood of Jersey City (which isn’t cheap let me tell you).
 I also need money to hire help, to pay for marketing for myself which helps my growth.
+I have a couple of ideas in mind about how I can go about making more money to help with these endeavors, but I think I may need to bounce some ideas off my friends who have been in a similar situation to me so I can make sure that I’m doing it right.
+One of my friends has recently decided to buy something like this bitmain z15 to mine and trade different types of cryptocurrencies in the hopes that she can grow her finances.
+I personally think it’s a great idea, but I have some other things that I want to try first.
 Things will not happen overnight.
 Patience and hard work are everything!

 Lesson 6: Don’t give up